We provide on-the-job training opportunities,

 Qualifications and Education Requirements

-- Diploma in a related human / social service field:
+- Diploma in a related human/social service field is required for the position

-- Or an equivalent combination of education, training, and experience.
+- One (1) year of training and experience or an equivalent combination of education, training, and experience

 Required Job Skills and Abilities: